bb30fps/Handwritten-Digit-Prediction/README.md

 "Clear" Button: Reset canvas

-📊 Training Process & Logging
+📊 Logging & Model Saving
-Callback System
-Model Checkpointing:
+Automatic Logging: During training, logs are generated via TensorBoard and stored in logs/logs/.
+These include:

+Training/validation accuracy and loss.

+Histograms of layer weights.

-Saves best model based on validation accuracy
+Model Checkpoints: The best model (based on validation accuracy) is saved to models/my_model.keras.

-Location: models/my_model.keras

-Early Stopping:

-Monitors validation loss

-Stops training if no improvement for 3 epochs
+Final Model: The trained model is saved as models/model.keras after training completes.

+Training Metrics: A plot of accuracy and loss curves is saved to logs/training_metrics.png.

 TensorBoard Integration: